UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-We could go through all the issues one by one and fix them individually or we can use `black` which does this (well, most of it) for us.
+We could go through all the issues one by one and fix them individually, or we can use `black` which does this (well, most of it) for us.

 Just like `flake8`, we can do this in the terminal or in our Jupyter